lulav/LRS_Documentation/docs_tutorials/turtlebot/turtlebot.md

 ## Results
 To get and process the simulation results, execute [built-in Jupiter Notebook](https://citros.io/aerosandbox_cessna/blob/main/notebooks/aerosandbox_notebook_example.ipynb).

-As you can see, the travelled trajectory varies for different simulations:
+As you can see, the traveled trajectory varies for different simulations:
 ![png](img/citros2.png "CITROS example")

 This graph shows values from data attribute vs. independent parameter for each of the simulation, the mean value over all the simulations and 3 σ interval.